kaisadilla/judith/.info/spec.md

 ```

 ### Option
-A option type is defined as a group of string literals.
+An option type is defined as a group of string literals.
 Literals used in an option are not strings, and so use single quotes rather than double quotes.

 ```judith
 typedef option Country